cgang/myiptv/README.md

 ### EPG URL
 An optional EPG URL is used to tell player where is the EPG, it needs to point to a XMLTV file.

+### Known Limitations
+- No channel selection by number
+- No support for SMIL playlist (by ExoPlayer)

 ## License
 This program is released under MIT license, see LICENSE for detail.